 In most cases, you can't deduct the full amount of your child's educational expenses because they are considered to be personal expenses.
 However, the following credits may help ease your tax burden:

-- Deduction for college tuition expenses.
-This deduction ended in 2016.
-For 2016 and earlier years it is available to you regardless of whether you itemize your deductions.
+- Deduction for college tuition and fees expenses.
+This deduction ends with the 2017 tax year.
+For 2017 and earlier years it is available to you regardless of whether you itemize your deductions.
 The maximum deduction is $4,000.
 The maximum deduction drops to $2,000 and then disappears completely as income rises.
 Expenses eligible for the deduction are higher education tuition and mandatory enrollment fees.
 These same expenses are also eligible for the American Opportunity tax credit but you can’t take both in the same year.

 - American Opportunity and Lifetime Learning Credits.
 The American Opportunity Credit is a tax credit of up to $2,500 for all four years of a college education.
 Single taxpayers with modified adjusted gross income (MAGI) of $80,000 or less and married taxpayers with MAGI of $160,000 or less are eligible.
 If the American Opportunity credit is not available, the Lifetime Learning credit might be allowed.
 It applies to tuition and mandatory enrollment fees for just about any post-secondary course.
 It is 20 percent of the first $10,000 of eligible expenses to a maximum of $2,000.
 MAGI limits are $60,000 for single taxpayers and $120,000 for married taxpayers filing jointly.
 For more information on higher education tax breaks, see IRS Publication 970: Tax Benefits for Education.